mmistakes/minimal-mistakes/_posts/2020-12-30-manipulation-metrics.md

 Using these calculated metrics, Gaussian distributions and probability density plots are drawn to show </p>

 ## Loss<br>
-The plot below shows an example of the loss plot generated after each epoch during training. <br>
+The picture below shows an example of the loss plot generated after each epoch during training.
+Notice also that the current minimum values together with the epoch in which they occurred are marked for easy reference. <br>
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/metrics_post/loss.jpg" alt="loss pic" class="full"><br>

 ## Error Plot<br>